 Sonny's Story: Surviving Laryngeal Paralysis

-About 2 years ago, when he was about 10, he started to move differently.
+About two years ago, when he was about 10, he started to move differently.
 He became sluggish and tired.
 He's 10, we thought, but he's still healthy.
 What else could it be?
 He stopped swimming as much and he had less interest in "retrieving" the ball.
 He started making noises when he got out of breath, and that became a more frequent event.
 His breath was raspy and he sounded like he had a frog in his throat or a really bad clot of mucous he couldn't ever cough up.

 A Scary Diagnosis

 When he started looking too depressed for me to understand, I scheduled an appointment with his doctor and we started looking for answers.
 After a few visits to New York's Animal Medical Center, the diagnosis was clear: laryngeal paralysis.
 He was not getting enough air into his lungs and his body was working overtime to breathe.
 He wasn't depressed, he was exhausted.
 He hadn't lost interest in retrieving, he simply couldn't.
 There is a surgery for it, but as always, there are complications.
 What were our choices?

 Some people have choices for their animals, we did not.
 Our dog was 10 years old when his first symptoms appeared, and then they worsened.
 Some might have said he's old already, let time play out.
 But the veterinarian was clear.
 This surgery would allow him to breathe again.
 Instead of getting 30–40% oxygen like he was, he'd be back to normal.
 He'd live through the summer if he had the surgery.
 The hard part was, dogs with the surgery are not supposed to swim.
 They could take in too much water and drown because their larynx won't close.